 Every single major economy in the world, from the USA to Brussels, is set to collapse.
 It's not even anyone's specific fault; it's simply the way the economic cycle is set up.
 However, these crashes spell disaster for the world— a serious and imminent danger.

-By moving to adopt Bitcoin as a currency and gradually moving away from the dollar and Euro, these governments are going to save the global economy.
+By moving to adopt Bitcoin as a currency and gradually moving away from the dollar and Euro, these governments can possibly save the global economy.

 Just be aware that trading in Bitcoin is nothing like a traditional Forex currency.
 Instead, it behaves and acts more like a commodity.
-There's a reason that Bitcoin is referred to as digital gold, and it's not because it's valuable.
+There's a reason that Bitcoin is referred to as digital gold by some traders, and it's not because it's valuable.

 The price of Bitcoin swings dramatically in both directions over a short period of time, unlike anything you’re going to see happening to the dollar or the pound.